kestra-io/docs/content/blogs/2023-11-08-when-use-kestra-airbyte-fivetran.md

 Airbyte or Fivetran simplify the process of moving data from source systems to desired destinations.
 It comes with many connectors such as databases, APIs or file systems.

-Thanks to Airbyte Cloud, Airbyte Terraform provider or the Airbyte CLI, it’s easy to use it whatever the stack you have.
-Whatever practice strategies you use.
-With more than 300 pre-built connectors, Airbyte’s catalog is the largest in the industry - supported by an open-source community.
+Thanks to Airbyte Cloud, Airbyte Terraform provider, or the Airbyte CLI, it's easy to use whatever stack you have.
+With more than 300 pre-built connectors, Airbyte's catalog is the largest in the industry and is supported by an open-source community.
 It’s quite the same story with Fivetran but without self-hosted options.

 ## Kestra: the universal orchestrator